jmaister/chassis-js/README.md

 # Chassis-JS

-Library to parse VIN (Vehicle Identification Number) from cars.
+Library to parse and decode VIN (Vehicle Identification Number) from cars.

 Also known as chassis number.